An education programme to develop local capacity and talent in the oil sector

 - Contributing to education

-- Anticipating future human resources needs by prioritizing the use of local talent.
+- Anticipating future human resources needs by prioritising the use of local talent

 Addressing the evolving information needs

 Started in Uganda in 2012, Total E&P Uganda has so far supported 12 different oil and gas related courses at Kyambogo University, Makerere University Business School and Makerere University under the Total Professeurs Associés (TPA) programme.
-The courses offered have covered the following oil and gas themes;
+The courses offered have covered the following oil and gas themes, among others:

 - Oil and gas economics